ANNUAL GALA 2018

 Carmela Zita Kapeleris was born in Canada to Italian immigrant parents who always told her that you can do anything you set your mind to if you work hard and respect others.
 Today she lives in Mississauga with her husband and two adult children, who encouraged her to pursue her dreams and passion.

-Carmela Zita Kapeleris has inspired and empowered hundreds of people to live a life of personal and business fulfillment through her various speaking engagements, workshops, multimedia and philanthropic platforms.
-She is the host/producer of Kapeleris Talk TV -Real Estate and Beyond, which promotes leaders in the community, charitable causes, business entrepreneurship, ethnic culture, wellness and healthy living.
-She is also a two-time author, artist and poet, and she enjoys nature and wellness activities including hiking, biking, travelling, yoga, tennis, salsa dancing, fashion and interior decorating.
+Carmela Zita Kapeleris has inspired and empowered hundreds of people to live a life of personal and business fulfillment through her various speaking engagements, workshops, multimedia, and philanthropic platforms.
+She is the host/producer of Kapeleris Talk TV -Real Estate and Beyond, which promotes leaders in the community, charitable causes, business entrepreneurship, ethnic culture, wellness, and healthy living.
+She is also a two-time author, artist, and poet, and she enjoys nature and wellness activities including hiking, biking, traveling, yoga, tennis, salsa dancing, fashion, and interior decorating.

 Carmela Zita Kapeleriswas recently named by her city Mayor as “an icon in her community” and dubbed by her colleagues as one of “the most innovative and collaborative thinkers in our time, creating a culture of leadership excellence”.
 A female entrepreneur that has demonstrated excellence, maintained perseverance, and ascended the summit of professional accomplishment, Carmela Zita Kapeleris is energetic and passionate and is leaving a mark on the real estate industry and the world.